 - Illustrate both effective and non-effective ways of communicating mistakes

-Dr. Mike Cole, COL (ret), is an intensivist practicing at Suburban Hospital in Bethesda, MD and ___ Hospital in Frederick, MD.
+Dr. Mike Cole, COL (ret), is an intensivist practicing at Suburban Hospital in Bethesda, MD.
 He is double boarded in medicine and psychiatry and is a 1997 USUHS graduate.

 Dr. Candy Wilson, Col, is deputy director of the PhD Nursing Science Program, and is both an APRN in Women’s Health and has a PhD herself in Nursing Science.
 She is an Assistant Professor in the Daniel K. Inouye Graduate School of Nursing at USU.